mar-file-system/marfs/doc-src/install.rst

 Depending on things you may need different things.
 To install and make use of MarFS you will need the following tools.

-Fortunately many dependencies can be acquired through a package manager
+Fortunately many dependencies can be acquired through a package manager.

 .. code-block:: bash